1

 Aside from these required details, you should also assure the tenants in the notice that you won’t allow a lot of unknown strangers or prospective buyers to parade inside the rental simultaneously.

-The laws governing tenants’ rights vary from state to state.
-Thorough research of the California laws will help avoid breaking the law and facing charges.
+The laws governing tenants' rights vary from state to state.
+You must research what applies to your location to avoid breaking the law and facing charges.

 Typically, tenants aren’t required to vacate the rental just because you are selling it.
 They are paying rent and you signed a lease agreement with them which may span from months to years.